 Lights of Life

-Each year during the Christmas season Lights of Life offers a special way to remember loved ones who have died.
-The pain of missing those who are no longer with us can be especially difficult at this time of year.
-Hanging remembrance tags on Lights of Life trees is a way of honouring the lives of loved ones during the holidays.
+For thirty years Hospice Yukon has hosted Lights of Life as a special way to remember loved ones who have died during the holiday season.
+The pain of missing loved ones can be especially difficult at this time of year.
+Hanging a remembrance tag on Lights of Life tree is a simple way to honouring lives of those we have loved and miss.

 Lights of Life trees are available at many locations in Whitehorse as well as in many rural communities.
 At our main Lights of Life location in the atrium of the Elijah Smith Building on Main Street in Whitehorse, Hospice Yukon volunteers are to support, listen, and share in your stories.

 "What a wonderful experience the Lights of Life ceremony was for me!
 The atmosphere, the company of volunteers, the folks sharing, their stories...just what I needed & I'm sure a gift to so many in the community."

 Every workplace will inevitably experience loss.
 When that happens – whether it is the death of a co-worker, loss of a family member, chronic illness, or other losses – the impact can ripple throughout the workplace affecting morale, motivation, and ultimately, productivity.

 Loss in the Workplace is a workshop Hospice Yukon offers in partnership with the Northern Institute of Social Justice and Yukon University.
 It teaches tools to help prepare for loss and grief in your work environment, as well as insight and knowledge about:

 - The nature of grief and how we heal

 - Practical tools to help you provide effective leadership in crises and high stress periods

 - Anticipating the challenges of supporting employees through difficult times